dabonetn/Apple2Card-Dan-CR-Board-/README.md

 An empty ProDOS volume file of 33MB is provided within the ZIP file [SingleBlankVol.zip](volumes/SingleBlankVol.zip).

 ## Raw Block Mode
 Alternatively, raw block mode may be used (SD cards without any filesystem, just using raw data blocks to store the ProDOS volumes on the cards).
-Only the first 512 MB will be used for raw block mode.
+Up to 4GB will be used for raw block mode.

 To prepare SD cards for raw block mode, use the [BlankVols.zip](volumes/BlankVols.zip) file.
 Unzip this file.
-The resulting "Blankvols.PO" file has a size of 512 MB.
+The resulting "Blankvols.PO" file has a size of 512 MB (only covering the first 16 volumes).
 This needs to be written to a SD card using an utility such as Win32DiskImager or "dd" under linux.
 This file contains 16 concatenated and properly formatted (empty) ProDOS volumes.

+You can simply concatenate this file multiple times to initialize more volumes (up to 128 volumes per SD card are supported).
+You can also use FTP to access and initialize the volumes individually (see below).

 ## Preparing ProDOS Volumes
 ProDOS disk images can be read/written by software such as CiderPress ([a2ciderpress.com](https://a2ciderpress.com/)) so that you can use this to transfer files to and from the Apple II.